 Looking east to Brooklyn & Manhattan Bridges from roof of Sabey Data Center Building

-Looking southwest from roof Sabey Data Center Building
+Looking southwest from roof of Sabey Data Center Building